 La Candela Viva

 Totó represents the fourth generation of her family to make music.
 A powerful sense of continuity binds together her extended family, friends and the community (el pueblo).
 The past is ever present and the possibilities of the future are always in view.
-In Totó’s case, her son and daughters are following in her footsteps as members of her group, while the sixth generation is already underway in her grandchildren.
+By becoming members of Totó's group, her son and daughters are following in her footsteps, while the sixth generation is already underway in her grandchildren.

 Totó's group itself function like a family unit - from Batata, in his seventies, to granddaughter Maria del Mar.
 Each member has their place but the generations are not separated and isolated as in many Western societies.
 Phil Ramone, a veteran in the pop industry and producer of three tracks on the group's first album with Real World, picked up on the rapport that is their strength: "Totó, in herself, is so strong spiritually and mentally.
 She gives you tremendous vibes of affection and love.
 Then you see a chemistry between the musicians: there is an intimacy that goes on in their eyes.
 Somehow something happens, seemingly unrehearsed, where a smile, a genuine smile, comes out of one of them and then the next, and a pattern develops.
 I suspect there is a great depth in what they're communicating."